 - Please notify your child's teacher if you know that your child will be out of school ahead of time for an appointment or vacation.
 If your child is sick, please notify us as soon as you can.
-You can send all notifications to your child's teacher via messaging within the Playground app. - One feature of the Playground app is that you can mark your child as absent and list the reason, the day of or for future dates, in addition to the message feature.
+You can send all notifications to your child's teacher via messaging within the Kaymbu app. - If your child has been absent two days in a row for unknown reasons, a staff member will touch base with you to check in and ensure the child is well and when to expect their return.